cornejong/ShortcutsPrintService/README.md

 $ npm install
 ```

-Get your printer IP address and update the addresses in the printer config
+Get your printer IP address and update the addresses in the printer config (found in server.js)
 For a full list of options check the [thermal printer](https://www.npmjs.com/package/node-thermal-printer) node package.
 ```
 /* Define the printer config for the app */